 Tom and I had a wonderful 10 days in the USA… Florida to be exact.
 We flew in and out of Miami but did a bit of traveling within the state and made excellent use of our time there.
 Since I am American and lived my entire life in the USA until about 5 years ago, I won’t say that anything on vacation was really shocking.
 But since I hadn’t been there in over a year and a half, I did have a few culture surprise moments and interactions I wasn’t expecting that are worthy of noting — and that’s what we’re talking about here.

-Culture shock moments I had on my vacation back home in the USA
+Reverse culture shock moments I had on my vacation back home in the USA

 I guess you could say I’m pretty used to my life in small-town France these days, so a change-up to my routine in bustling Southern Florida was sure to mix things up.
 Here are some of the culture surprises I experienced while there.